 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The risk that the Company will realize a loss as a result of a decline in the fair value of the short-term investments is limited because these investments, although available for sale, are generally held to maturity.

-A 1% change in the interest rate would change the Company's net income by \$140,000.
+A 1% change in the interest rate would change the Company's net income by \$150,000.